History, tourist information, and nearby accommodation

 The nearby stone houses span a huge range of time, from 3000 BC to around 500 BC.
-From the house sites you can see the ruins of stone walls marking field boundaries.
+From the houses you can see the ruins of stone walls marking field boundaries.

 The Temple itself may have been built between 2500-2000 BC, at the beginning of the Neolithic period in Shetland's history.
 Finds of pottery suggest that is was occupied - though perhaps not continuously - from the Bronze Age into the Iron Age (roughly 500 BC).

 The Temple site consists of thick stone walls enclosing an oval space.
 The interior of the Temple is roughly 10 by 14 metres (about 35 by 45 feet).
 The Temple walls are from 3-4 metres thick and there is a small guard chamber outside the doorway.
 There are 6 shallow recesses, or niches in the internal walls, like small room dividers, or perhaps, storage areas.

 The Temple stands in a field stretching to about 8 acres, surrounded by a stone wall.
 Aside from the Temple, there are 2 ruined houses, and about 30 piles of stones cleared from the soil.